major-segfault/khalilstemmler-website-2019/src/pages/articles/tutorials/dependency-injection-inversion-explained.md

   <div class="solid-book-logo-container">
     <img src="/img/resources/solid-book/book-logo.png"/>
   </div>
-  <p>If you like this article so far, you might like my book, "Solid - The Software Architecture & Design Handbook w/ TypeScript + Node.js".
-You'll learn how to write testable, flexible, and maintainable code using principles I think all professional people in software should know about. <a href="https://solidbook.io">Check it out</a>.</p>
+  <p>And if you like this article so far, you might like my book, "Solid - The Software Architecture & Design Handbook w/ TypeScript + Node.js".
+You'll learn how to write testable, flexible, and maintainable code using principles (like this one) that I think all professional people in software should know about. <a href="https://solidbook.io">Check it out</a>.</p>
 </div>

 Remember when I said that we wanted to be able to run tests on the `UserController` without having to pass in a `UserRepo`, solely because it would make the tests slow(`UserRepo` needs a db connection to run)?

-Well now, we <u>can write a `MockUserRepo`</u> which implements `IUserRepo`, all the methods on the interface, and instead of using a db connection, uses an array of `User[]`s (much quicker! ⚡).
+Well, now we <u>can write a `MockUserRepo`</u> which implements `IUserRepo` and all the methods on the interface, and instead of using a class that relies on a slow db connection, use a class that contains an internal array of `User[]`s (much quicker! ⚡).

 That's what we'll pass that into the `UserController` instead.

-<p class="special-quote"><b>Design principle</b>: Program against interfaces, not implementations.</p>

 ### Using a `MockUserRepo` to mock out our `UserController`